LilyTruong2291/COVID19-in-NYC/README.md

 * High Blood Pressure
 * Obesity
 * Chronic Kidney Disease
+* Hospital admissions for influenza-like and/or pneumonia illnesses

 More information about the variables can be found in [the metadata](https://github.com/LilyTruong2291/COVID19-in-NYC/blob/master/Metadata.xlsx)